lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/08realtime/realtime.rst

 Notice the NON-RT data have much longer latenices.
 They may not happen often (fewer than 10 times in each bin), but they are occurring and may be enough to miss a real-time deadline.

-The PREEMPT-RT times are all under a 150s.
+The PREEMPT-RT times are all under a 150 us.

 .. _realtime_simpPRU:

 I/O with simpPRU
 =================

+.. todo
+    This should be checked.

 Problem
 --------